link-daniel/link.github.io/liberty.md

 tags:
 ---

-This books is about how to break free from infinite mental loops and free yourself.
+This is the first version of a book on meditations of how to break free from infinite mental loops and techniques to free yourself.